RaguRamanTB/typescript-projects/README.md

 - Can contain real implementation for some methods
 - The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemented methods)
 - Can make child classes promise to implement some other method

+### Inheritance vs Abstract Classes:

+#### Inheritance -

+1. Sets up a contract between different classes
+2. Use when we have very different objects that we want to work together
+3. Promotes loose coupling

+#### Abstract Classes -

+1. Sets up a contract between different classes
+2. Use when we are trying to build up a definition of an object
+3. Strongly couples classes together